 JAMstack vs traditional monolithic workflow

 In this article, we will be diving into the JAMstack workflow with a side-by-side comparison of the traditional, monolithic workflow.
-We will also understand that, JAMstack and SPA(single page application) are not same.
+We will also understand that JAMstack and SPA(single page application) are not the same.

 I have introduced the phrase

 prebuilt markup to you in the introductory article.
 It is a very powerful concept and promises lots to perform.
 We will see how the pre-building is going to help us achieve an important pillar or user experience, i.e.,

 If you haven't read the previous article of the series yet, you can find it here, JAMstack for All: An Introduction.
 I would recommend you to read this for better clarity on the history, what, why part of the JAMstack story.